nodiscc/xsrv/docs/usage.md

-shell|ssh [project] [host]          open interactive SSH shell on a host logs [project] [host]               view system logs on a host ls                                  list files in the projects directory (accepts a path) show-defaults [project] [role]      show all variables and their default values help                                show this message help-tags [project]                 show the list of ansible tags and their descriptions
+shell|ssh [project] [host]          open interactive SSH shell on a host logs [project] [host]               view system logs on a host ls                                  list files in the projects directory (accepts a path) o|open [project]                    open the project directory in the default file manager show-defaults [project] [role]      show all variables and their default values help                                show this message help-tags [project]                 show the list of ansible tags and their descriptions